waywardphilosopher/lookingforwisdom/content/posts/renegade-philosophers.md

 +++
 categories = ["Philosopher Files"] date = 2022-02-17T10:00:00Z
-description = ""
 draft = false
 image = "/images/fish-klee.jpeg"
 slug = "renegade-philosophers"
-summary = "Two philosophers from the ancient world who changed their minds: Timocrates the (former) Epicurean, and Dionysius the (former) Stoic." tags = ["Philosopher Files"] title = "Renegade Philosophers, and the Art of Changing Your Mind"
+description = "Two philosophers from the ancient world who changed their minds: Timocrates the (former) Epicurean, and Dionysius the (former) Stoic." tags = ["Philosopher Files"] title = "Renegade Philosophers, and the Art of Changing Your Mind"